awwithro/makemea/README.md

 | ------------------------------------------------------- |
 | {{fudge "makemea/tables/dicetable/treasure" "1d3+3" 2}} |

-### pickup
+### pick

-Use the `pickup` function to get a quick random result from a list of values.
+Use the `pick` function to get a quick random result from a list of values.

 | Monster                                                      |
 | ------------------------------------------------------------ |